alicelovescake/cash-app-98/README.md

 Think it's worthless?
 What if I told you that Elon Musk will let you buy *a Tesla* with these pieces of paper?

-**Money**, in and of it itself, has no actual value.
-Yet when it moves from one hand to another, it starts to function as a medium of exchange and a storehouse of wealth.
+**Money**, by itself, has no actual value.
+Yet when it moves from one hand to another, it becomes a medium of exchange and a storehouse of wealth.

 ### How can we make it easier to send money, spend money and save money? 🤯